mozilla/cargo-vet/book/src/design-choice-faq.md

 modifications.
 The latter case is quite common, and in practice rarely entails a full audit of the original crate despite formally transforming it into first-party code.
-Since `cargo vet` has no way to distinguish this case from a from-scratch rewrite, it conservatively assumes the former.
-The latter case can be handled by adding an entry to the `unaudited` table with `suggest = false` and a note explaining the situation.
+Since `cargo vet` has no way to distinguish this case from a from-scratch rewrite, it conservatively assumes the override is a derivative work, and requires the original version to be audited.
+The from-scratch can be handled by adding an entry to the `unaudited` table with `suggest = false` and a note explaining the situation.

 ## How does this relate to `cargo crev`?